TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/New-B1Host.md

 # New-B1Host

 ## SYNOPSIS
-Creates a new BloxOneDDI Host
+Creates a new NIOS-X Host

 ## SYNTAX